ramialkawadri/Brainy-docs/docs/index.md

 - **Advanced File Management:** Efficiently store and organize your notes and files using our sophisticated file management system.

+- **Sync Across Devices**: Keep your data up to date across all your devices with built‑in syncing functionality.

 ## Get started

 To get started, install the app and open it.
 In the app, you will find the